coherent-research/dcs-documentation/DCSUserGuide.md

 ## Meter Restricted Profiles
 It is possible for users (except administrators) to be given a Meter Restriction Profile.
 This profiles specifies which subset of meter groups that the user may access.
 A Meter Restriction Profile can be applied to any number of users.

-A Meter Restiction Profile is a nested Black/White list of Meter Groups, Meters and/or Virtual Meters.
+A Meter Restiction Profile is a nested Granted/Denied list of Meter Groups, Meters and/or Virtual Meters.
 A few examples best illustrates the use of a restriction profiles.

 ** Example 1: A set of users is only allowed to access meters in a given group **

-A Meter Restriction Profile can be created which has the default access set to  **Black listed** which means they can not access any groups by default.
-A meter group can then be added which has the access set to **White listed**.
-This will mean that user will only be able to access this white listed group.
+A Meter Restriction Profile can be created which has the default access set to  **Denied** which means they can not access any groups by default.
+A meter group can then be added which has the access set to **Granted**.
+This will mean that the users will only be able to access this group.

 ** Example 2: A set of users is allowed to access all meters except those in a given group **

-A Meter Restriction Profile can be created which has the default access set to  **White listed** which means they can access any groups by default.
-A meter group can then be added which has the access set to **Black listed**.
-This will mean that user will be able to access all groups except this white listed group.
+A Meter Restriction Profile can be created which has the default access set to  **Granted** which means they can access any groups by default.
+A meter group can then be added which has the access set to **Denied**.
+This will mean that user will be able to access all groups except this group.

 ** Example 3: A set of uers is only allowed to access meters in a given group, except a certain meter **

-A Meter Restriction Profile can be created which has the default access set to  **Black listed** which means they can not access any groups by default.
-A meter group can then be added which has the access set to **White listed**.
-This will mean that user will only be able to access this white listed group.
-To restrict access to a certain meter this can be added with its access set to **Black listed**.
+A Meter Restriction Profile can be created which has the default access set to  **Denied** which means they can not access any groups by default.
+A meter group can then be added which has the access set to **Granted**.
+This will mean that the users will only be able to access this group.
+To restrict access to a certain meter this can be added with its access set to **Denied**.

 ### Viewing Meter Restriction Profiles
 - Select **Admin > User admin** in the main navigation bar and then open the **Meter restriction profiles** panel to display a table of all profiles.